 - 1. All pets are prohibited from the property. - 2.
-Food storage is allowed in kabanas only in a closed Rubbermaid container or tub to prevent bugs.
-This is especially important during warmer weather, fall and spring. - 3.
-Storage of bikes and other large items in kabanas is prohibited.

-- 4. No outside guests of tenants will be permitted to stay in kabanas except with written approval from Keith Chancey's office.
+Food storage is allowed in cottage kitchens only.
+Please do not store food in your rooms. - 3.
+Storage of bikes and other large items in cottages is prohibited. - 4.
+No outside guests of tenants will be permitted to stay in cottages except with written approval from Keith Chancey's office.
 Approval forms are located in the mailbox area and should be turned in to Lindsay or Grant.
 All guests must sign a waiver upon arrival. - 5.
-Kabanas are to remain locked and secured at all times.
-For the security of kampus and your stuff, please don't leave any keys visible. - 6.
-No student vehicles will be allowed to drive or park inside the camp gates, except for move-in and move-out days. - 7.
-Candles, hot plates, microwaves, coffee pots, blenders or any other device, or items that produce heat are not allowed in cabana rooms because of fire hazard.
-No kitchen appliances of any kind, please. - 8.
-Please do not bring entertainment systems (XBOX, WII, etc), video games or televisions to the Institute. - 9.
-Students are responsible for the regular cleaning and upkeep of their kabanas.
-Rooms will be inspected on a scheduled basis by Kanakuk Institute staff. - 10.
-Students are responsible to take trash in their rooms to the receptacles located on kampus on a regular basis. - 11.
+Cottages are to remain locked and secured at all times.
+For the security of campus and your stuff, please don't give your key code to others and please do not leave your door unlocked! - 6.
+Candles and any item with an open flame are not allowed in the cottage because of fire hazard. - 7.
+Students are responsible for the regular cleaning and upkeep of their cottage.
+They will be inspected on a scheduled basis by Institute staff. - 8.
+Students are responsible to take trash in their cottage to the receptacles located on campus on a regular basis. - 9.
 Thermostats should not be moved out of the range that is stated in the room.
 Help us save money on electricity!
-If you have a problem with your thermostat please contact Grant Gaines. - 12.
-The closets are off limits and are used for the storing of summertime kamp equipment.
+If you have a problem with your thermostat please contact Grant Gaines. - 10.
+Nothing should be nailed to, pinned to, taped, or sticky tacked to any wall inside or outside the cottage. - 11.
+Refrigerators are to be left on the middle setting as they will freeze up if they are too cold.

-- 13. Nothing should be nailed to, pinned to, taped, or sticky tacked to any wall inside or outside the kabanas. - 14.
-Refrigerators are to be left on middle setting as they will freeze up if they are too cold. - 15.
-Please report any problems with your kabanas (this includes drippy faucets or pipes, running toilets, etc.), using maintenance request forms located in the lounge.
-Place these forms in the bin on the wall by the cleaning closet and laundry room in the lounge building and the maintenance team will take it from there! - 16.
+- 12. Please report any problems with your cottage (this includes drippy faucets or pipes, running toilets, etc.), using maintenance request forms located in the lounge.
+Place these forms in Grant Gaines' mailbox and the maintenance team will take it from there! - 13.
 Please do not wash anything but liquids down the sink.
-Place food scraps, cereal milk, soups, etc., in the trash. - 17.
-Everyone must use a mattress pad on his or her mattresses. - 18.
-Courtesy quiet hours will be from 10PM to 8AM every night in the kabana area.
-Please go to the dining hall, lounge, or another location to socialize. - 19.
-Upon checking in, each student must fill out a kabana damages checklist.
-Any damage incurred after you've checked in will be considered your responsibility. - 20.
+Place food scraps, cereal milk, soups, etc., in the trash. - 14.
+Everyone must use a mattress pad on his or her mattresses. - 15.
+Courtesy quiet hours will be from 10PM to 8AM every night in the cottage area.
+Please go to the shared spaces to fellowship if you want to do so loudly. - 16.
+Upon checking in, each student must fill out a cottage damages checklist.
+Any damage incurred after you've checked in will be considered your responsibility. - 17.
 Please use only approved cleaners while cleaning on campus.
-We will discuss these and give you recommendations for cleaners during our campus orientation in the first week.
+We will discuss these and give you recommendations for cleaners during our campus orientation in the first week. - 18.
+Guys and girls may hang out in each other's cottages in the living spaces only during the hours that we communicate.
+No guy/girl should be in another guy/girl bedroom.